What does a Telephone Operator do?

 - High school diploma or equivalent required.

-- Previous experience in a customer service or telephone operator role preferred.
+- Previous experience as a telephone operator or in a similar role preferred.

-- Proficient in using telephone systems and basic office equipment.
+- Proficiency in using telephone systems and computer software.

 Is becoming a Telephone Operator a good career path?